Our sustainability commitment

 Supporting the green industrial revolution

-We are playing our part in making sure that apprenticeships and technical education help achieve the by:
+We are playing our part in making sure that apprenticeships and technical education help achieve these targets.

 We aim to do this by enhancing our current apprenticeships to ensure that they meet the needs of the employers within the growing green economy.
-We will also look at creating new apprenticeship to reflect new occupations to meet the challenge to reach net carbon zero.
-The GAAP will work alongside the Green Jobs Taskforce recently announced by BEIS to support the drive for 2 million new green jobs by 2030.
+We will also look at creating new apprenticeships to reflect new occupations to meet the challenge to reach net carbon zero.
+The GAAP have worked alongside the Green Jobs Taskforce created by BEIS to support the drive for 2 million new green jobs by 2030.

-If you are interested in being part of this please contact: firstname.lastname@example.org
+If you are interested in joining the panel, please contact: Institute.Sustainability-Team@education.gov.uk

-The sustainability framework will set out the key themes for all employers to consider, no matter what sector they are in.
-This will be a helpful guide to ensure employers can consider how every apprenticeship can contribute to climate change goals.
+The sustainability framework sets out the key themes for all employers to consider, no matter what sector they are in.
+This is a helpful guide, to ensure employers can consider how every apprenticeship can contribute to climate change goals.

 A brief summary of our plans to be a more sustainable organisation is below and more detail is set out in our environmental policy.
 We will:

-- reduce our resource consumption and carbon emissions heading towards net zero by 2050
+reduce our resource consumption and carbon emissions heading towards net zero by 2050

-- keep paper consumption to a minimum through digital working and manage the need to travel to/between offices by hybrid working
+keep paper consumption to a minimum through digital working and manage the need to travel to/between offices by hybrid working

-- consider the use of public transport as the first option.
-We will minimise the use of vehicle hire where possible
+use public transport as the first option for travel and manage the use of vehicle hire to minimise carbon emissions where possible